claudiarella/academic-kickstart/content/authors/admin/_index.md

  - Researchers
  - Visitors

-# PhD candidate in Mathematical Physics in the research group of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
-I plan to complete my doctoral studies in Summer 2024.

-# I have been a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland, from September 2020 to September 2024.

 ---

-I am a postdoctoral researcher in mathematical physics at the Institut des Hautes Études Scientifiques, France, funded by the [Huawei Young Talents Program][Huawei], and a member of the [UNIVERSE+ collaboration][ERC2].
+I am a postdoctoral researcher in mathematical physics in the group of Prof. Maxim Kontsevich at the Institut des Hautes Études Scientifiques (IHÉS), France, funded by the [Huawei Young Talents Program][Huawei], and an associated member of the [UNIVERSE+ collaboration][ERC2].

-From September 2020 to September 2024, I conducted my doctoral studies under the supervision of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC].
-I was also affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP] and a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.
+From 2020 to 2024, I conducted my doctoral studies under the supervision of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
+I have been a junior member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.

 I am interested in the many facets of mathematical and theoretical high-energy physics, particularly the mathematical structures and dualities arising in quantum field and string theories.
 My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern-Simons theory and the interplay of resurgence, strong-weak duality, and quantum modularity.
 Other topics of interest are the number-theoretic properties of Calabi-Yau manifolds, algebraic and geometric structures in scattering amplitudes, effective field theory techniques, and model-building and physics probes beyond the Standard Model.